 Tip: Mix with your favorite herbs for a homemade, lower-sodium spice blend.

-Cherries are packed with anthocyanins, an antioxidant believed to help protect blood vessels.
-Cherries in any form provide these heart-healthy nutrients: the larger heart-shaped sweet cherries, the sour cherries used for baking, as well as dried cherries and cherry juice.
+Cherries are packed with anthocyanin, believed to help protect blood vessels.
+Cherries in any form -- fresh sweet cherries, the sour cherries used for baking, as well as dried cherries and cherry juice -- all have that antioxidant.

-The list of healthy nutrients in blueberries is extensive: anthocyanins give them their deep blue color and support heart health.
-Blueberries also contain ellagic acid, beta-carotene, lutein, vitamin C, folate, magnesium, potassium, and fiber.
+Blueberries are simply brilliant when it comes to nutrition.
+Their anthocyanins give them their deep blue color and support heart health.
+Blueberries also have beta-carotene, lutein, vitamin C, folate, magnesium, potassium, and fiber.

 1) Tom Grill/Iconica